eduherminio/texel-tuner/README.md

 > The eval gets executed when you load the fens.
 After that, the tuner only uses the stored weights and doesn't execute the eval again.

+> One thing that kept tripping me up is that in an actual engine, you want to compute the score relative to the side to move, but in the tuner, you compute it relative to white.

 ----